 - WebLogic Server enables JMX clients (similar to SNMP managers) to monitor a domain and to modify a domain configuration.
 WebLogic Server gives SNMP managers only read access to its management system. - The data model for MBeans is a deep hierarchy, while the data model implied by the MIB is shallow.
 For example, a JMX client can navigate from a DomainMBean to its child ServerMBeans, and then to the children of each ServerMBean, and so on.
 The MIB, on the other hand, represents objects using unique identifiers.
-See Section 2.4.2, "Object Identifiers".
+See Section 2.4.2, "Object Identifiers." - Entries for MBean attributes that are either complex types or arrays of complex types are not included in the SNMP MIB.
+Only MBean attributes that are either String or simple types, or arrays of String or simple types, are defined in the MIB.

-For more information about the WebLogic Server JMX implementation, see Oracle Fusion Middleware Developing Manageable Applications With JMX for Oracle WebLogic Server.
+For more information about the WebLogic Server JMX implementation, see Developing Manageable Applications With JMX for Oracle WebLogic Server.